A trial looking at MRI scans to pick up early signs of prostate cancer pressing on the spine (PROMPTS)

 - You have had an MRI scan of your spine in the past year

-- You have had a CT scan or PET-CT scan of your chest or tummy (abdomen) in the past 6 months
+- You have had a CT scan or PET-CT scan of both your chest and tummy (abdomen) in the past 6 months

 - You have had another cancer in the past 5 years apart from basal cell carcinoma and early bladder cancer that is not likely to spread (low grade)